-“He’s not dead, he’s just mostly dead.”
+It’s just mostly dead.
 Compared to conventional print marketing, paperless marketing is cheaper, easier to target your audience and transparent in it’s effectiveness.
-You can actually tell if someone has clicked on your ad, opened your newsletter or visited your website.
-When you place an ad in your local newspaper or in a magazine, you can only guess how many people looked at it, or acted on it.
+You can actually tell if someone has clicked on your ad, opened your newsletter, or visited your website.
+When you place an ad in your local newspaper or in a magazine, you can only guess how many people looked at it or acted on it.

 Another problem with print marketing is that it’s expensive.
 You’ll spend as much or more on a single placement as you might spend on a month or two of an AdWords campaign.
-If your printing and mailing your promotion, there’s design, printing, shipping and postage expenses to absorb.
-The general trend across most industries is to move half to three quarters of your annual print budget into online marketing and website development.
+If you print and mail your promotion, there are design, printing, shipping, and postage expenses to absorb.
+The general trend across most industries is to move at least three-quarters of your annual print budget into online marketing and website development.

-The natural question becomes, why not stop print marketing altogether?
-I don’t suggest stopping.
-Scale it back, sure.
+Why not stop print marketing altogether?
+Don’t stop.
+Scale it back, for sure.
 Move some of those dollars into interactive media.
-But there is still an audience for print, we just need to be more selective about when and where we advertise.
+There is still an audience for print, we just need to be more selective about when and where we advertise.

-In print media, bigger is better.
-Place one full page ad instead of 3 quarter page ads.
-It’s more impactful, generates greater response and is remembered longer.
-Special editions are more valuable than standard issues; a Summer Guide, Winter Guide or “Best Of” publication has a longer shelf life.
+In print, bigger is better.
+Place one full-page ad instead of 3 quarter-page ads.
+It’s more impactful, generates a greater response, and is remembered longer.
+Special editions are more valuable than standard issues; a Summer Guide, Winter Guide, or “Best Of” publication has a longer shelf life.
 Say yes to sales and special offers.
 Magazines will sometimes reach out with a great price for a great placement.
 I find those hard to pass up.